jvanlangen/Pebble_CryptoValues/README.md

 # Pebble_CryptoValues
-Shows the value of certain crypto currencies
+Shows the value of certain crypto currencies as an application.